Sylius/Sylius/adr/2020_05_13_handling_non_crud_operations_in_api.md

 ## Decision Drivers

 * Solution should not be limited by its convention.
 We may need to support two different actions of the same name, but with different business logic.
-E.g., One object may have two transitions with the same name but described by two different state machines.
+E.g., one object may have two transitions with the same name but described by two different state machines.
 * Solution should allow for an easy understanding of what is expected behavior of its execution.
-* Solution should provide easy to implement a way of exposing the next possible actions. (according to HATEOAS paradigm).
+* Solution should provide easy to implement a way of exposing the next possible actions, according to HATEOAS paradigm.
 * Solution should provide a clean way of adding additional fields during the execution of requested operations.

 ## Considered Options

-All options are presented on the example of making a ship's operations over the shipment, that is ready to be shipped.
+All options are presented on the example of making a `ship` operation over the shipment, that is ready to be shipped.

-Expectations: be able to call `ship` transition on the `Shipment` with the XYZ tracking code.
+Expectations: being able to call `ship` transition on the `Shipment` with the XYZ tracking code.

 ### Enrich resource data with possible operations